-Spray foam is a product that has been around for almost 30 years.
-Spray foam insulation has come a long way in the last ten years.
-As a result, it is widely available throughout the country at a low cost.
+Spray foam has been around for almost 30 years.
+Spray foam insulation has improved greatly in the last ten years, and as a result, it is widely available throughout the country at a low cost.

-Spray foam transforms from liquid to foam in a matter of seconds, making it an ideal option for insulating the interior of your home.
-Spray foam is more effective in preventing air leaks than many other insulation choices, and it can easily fill cavities and seal small gaps.
-Here we will explain more about spray foam insulation and where not to use spray foam insulation.
+Spray foam transforms from liquid to foam in seconds, making it ideal for insulating the interior of your home.
+It is more effective in preventing air leaks than many other insulation choices, and it can easily fill cavities and seal small gaps.

 How to Use Spray Foam

-Although spray foam insulation of your home appears to be a straightforward and gratifying job to do, it is not.
-If you want to insulate a large and complex region in your home, it is recommended to hire an expert to minimize errors and keep an efficient spending budget.
+Although spray foam insulation of your home appears to be a straightforward and gratifying job, it is not.
+If you want to insulate a large and complex region in your home, it is recommended that you hire an expert to minimize errors and keep an efficient budget.

-You can do it yourself in some spaces like attic hatch door, door/window frame, or sill plate.
-However, the steps will slightly be different.
+You can do it in attic hatch doors, door/window frames, or sill plates.
+However, the steps will be slightly different.

-Here’s how to use spray foam for the attic hatch door to seal the gap between the attic hatch door frame and the ceiling joists to prevent air from escaping into the attic.
+Here’s how to use spray foam for the attic hatch door to seal the gap between the door frame and the ceiling joists to prevent air from escaping into the attic.

-- Choose a day when the attic temperature isn’t too hot or too cold.
+- Choose a day when the attic temperature isn’t too hot or cold.

 - Before foaming, remove any loose insulation from the space.